ChromiaProject/vector-db-extension/README.md

       vector_db_extension:
         embedding_compute:
             model: "<model>"
-            timeout_ms: 3000 # Optional: Timeout used for both compute and validate to retrieve result from the model.
-Default is 3000ms.
+            timeout_seconds: 3 # Optional: Timeout used for both compute and validate to retrieve result from the model.
+Default is 3.
 ```

 The model can be any model supported by the cluster.
 Then use the [Rell library](#embedding-compute-library) to request embeddings.